 EPA’s Financial Statements

-The chart to the right displays assets, liabilities, net position, and net cost of operations as of September 30, 2013.
-EPA’s assets totaled $16.67 billion at the end of FY 2013, a 3.45 percent decrease from FY 2012.
-EPA’s liabilities totaled $2.38 billion at the end of FY 2013, a 4.5 percent increase from FY 2012.
+The chart to the right displays assets, liabilities, net position, and net cost of operations as of September 30, 2014.
+EPA’s assets totaled $15.21 billion at the end of FY 2014, a 9.24 percent decrease from FY 2013.
+EPA’s liabilities totaled $2.19 billion at the end of FY 2014, a 7.9 percent decrease from FY 2013.
 The net cost of operations shows EPA’s gross cost to operate, minus exchange revenue earned from its activities.

 The EPA Holds Itself Accountable

 The Federal Managers' Financial Integrity Act and Office of Management and Budget Circular A-123 require agencies to report to the President and Congress on the effectiveness of internal controls over programmatic operations and financial activities, and the conformance of the Agency’s financial systems to government-wide standards.
-During FY 2013, the Agency reviewed 10 key financial processes and 287 key controls and found no new material weaknesses.
-After this review, EPA’s OIG identified no new material weakness related to financial management systems.
-Based on the results of the FY 2013 evaluation and reviews, the Administrator provided reasonable assurance on the adequacy and effectiveness of the Agency’s internal controls over programs, financial activities, and financial systems.
+During FY 2014, the Agency reviewed 10 key financial processes and 237 key controls and found no new material weaknesses.
+Subsequent to the Agency’s review, EPA’s Office of the Inspector General identified one new material weakness during the FY 2014 Financial Statement Audit related to the recording of transactions and capitalization of software costs.
+Based on the results of the FY 2014 evaluation and reviews, the Administrator provided reasonable assurance on the adequacy and effectiveness of the Agency’s internal controls over programs, financial activities, and financial systems.

-- Enhancing information technology security to combat cyber threats
+- EPA needs to enhance information technology security to combat cyber threats